RafaelGSS/blog/priv/posts/performance-methodologies.md

 I've spent a good time studying _performance_ methodologies.
 Like everything in CS (Computer Science);

-> _Performance is a field where the more you know, the more you don't know_.
+> _Performance is a field where the more you know, the less you understand_.

 Most applications tend to focus on correctness over performance.
 The shift towards performance only occurs once it becomes a problem.
 Once it becomes problem, one rarely has time to dedicate towards improving it.
 This article aims to show you that **there is no magic solution**.